Share

 Calculating capital expenditure helps organizations understand how much money has been invested in acquiring or upgrading long-term assets.
 The CapEx equation provides visibility into the Delta of PP&E, in addition to the cost of depreciating assets.
 PP&E is an important component of the CapEx calculation, where PP&E is simply an abbreviation for the capital expenditures associated with Property, Plant, and Equipment.

-Therefore, the result of CapEx calculations reveal how much money has been invested into the maintenance and creation of fixed assets.
+Therefore, the result of capital expenditure calculations reveal how much capital has been invested into annual maintenance and creation of fixed assets.

 The CapEx Formula